Cybercrisis management: Are you ready to respond?

 Exercising: Practicing your plans will improve your level of preparedness as an organization and increase collaboration among employees.
 Ask your clients to join your exercises as well.
 They can participate in a Q&A-type format.
 Outside consultants can also be hired to establish a scenario and help walk you through the processes.

 Learning: After each exercise, discuss opportunities for process improvement both internally and with clients.
-“Every single time I’ve participated in an exercise, new questions come up,” says Steve Krueger, head of Transfer Agent at U.S. Bank Global Fund Services.
+“Every single time I’ve participated in an exercise, new questions came up,” says Steve Krueger, head of Transfer Agent at U.S. Bank Global Fund Services.
 “As we address these questions, our organization becomes that much more prepared.”

 “Consistent messaging to all audiences is important when it comes to a crisis.”

 Having a communications plan is a critical part of cybercrisis management and preparedness.
 Follow these tips to help you communicate effectively to key stakeholders and the media in the event of a cybercrisis.

 In a cyberevent, people like to hear from you quickly.
 While you’ll never be able to identify every single situation that could happen, you can create templates for the top four or five most likely scenarios.
 This gives you a starting point that can be customized specific to the event that occurs.

 “We know in the absence of any communication, people start to come up with their own stories of what happened,” says Cheryl Leamon, corporate issues management and communications lead at U.S. Bank.
 “It’s important to acknowledge awareness of the situation and that an organization is addressing it.”

 Organizations can get themselves into trouble when they try to communicate too many specifics early on.
 It’s important to ask yourself: